PennyLaneAI/catalyst/doc/dev/architecture.md

     advantage of the reversibility of quantum computing, a backwards pass can be performed with a much lower memory footprint than with backpropagation.

     Hardware compatible methods can directly be applied in the compiler without requiring explicit device support.
 This includes the *parameter-shift* method and *finite-differences*.
 The parameter-shift method has been adapted to work in presence of hybrid program representations including control flow, as long as measurement feedback is not used.

-  - Checkpointing is employed to eliminate redundant invocations of the pre-processing function, by storing interemediate results and control flow information in a forward pass through the classical code to allow the quantum program to be reconstructed exactly.
+  - Checkpointing is employed to eliminate redundant invocations of the pre-processing function, by storing intermediate results and control flow information in a forward pass through the classical code to allow the quantum program to be reconstructed exactly.

 - **Classical optimizations:**

   - Basic optimizations are frequently performed in between other passes in order to improve performance and reduce the computational load of subsequent transformations.
-This includes dead code elimation, common sub-expression elimination, and constant propagation, as well other simplifications (canonicalizations) registered to the various dialect operations.
+This includes dead code elimination, common sub-expression elimination, and constant propagation, as well other simplifications (canonicalizations) registered to the various dialect operations.

   - More advanced optimization techniques might also be added to various parts of the pass pipeline.